Domestic Partnership Attorney Indianapolis

 Unfortunately, the same set of rules does not always apply to everyone.
 When a married couple gets divorced in Indiana, marital assets and debts are distributed equitably.
 Family law does not provide the same provision for unmarried couples who separate ways.
 Property disputes can quickly spiral out of control when couples in a domestic partnership have no guideline to follow.

 At Hocker & Associates, LLC, in Indianapolis, we are committed to helping same-sex couples and unmarried couples plan ahead through establishing domestic partnership agreements.
 People tend to think more rationally when their emotions are not on the line.
 We have extensive experience helping LGBT couples and unmarried couples identify how their joint assets and debts can be divided if they were to separate.
 Contact our Indianapolis domestic partnership lawyers to learn how planning ahead can safeguard your financial and emotional interests.

-Family law attorneys Vicki L. Fortino, Matthew C. Maples, Rachel A. East are well-versed in the evolving laws related to domestic partnerships and same-sex marriage.
+Family law attorney Rachel A. East is well-versed in the evolving laws related to domestic partnerships and same-sex marriage.
 Hocker & Associates, LLC will strive to make sure your rights are protected.